Tabbouleh

-This fresh Tabbouleh recipe is easy to make, and is full of fresh cucumber, tomatoes, and lots of herbs.
-It’s great on its own, as a side, or in a pita with Grilled Chicken Breast!
+This fresh Tabbouleh is an easy bulgur salad recipe full of fresh cucumber, tomatoes, and lots of chopped herbs.
+It’s great on its own, as a healthy side dish, or in a pita with Grilled Chicken Breast!
 Make it even better with a few Stuffed Grape Leaves, Marinated Olives, and a side of Baba Ganoush.

 What’s Bulgur?